Oyana/myLocal/readme.md

    If you want to load myLocal dashboard instead of your classic environment's dashboard you can paste `myLocal/include.php` in your root folder and renamed it to `index.php`.

    **How to rename myLocal main folder?**
-   If you want to rename myLocal main folder you need to go in `myLocal/config/defines.php`, update line 7 `define("MAIN_FOLDER_NAME", "yourFolderName");`.
+   If you want to rename myLocal main folder you need to go in `myLocal/config/defines.php`, update line 7 `$mainFolderName = "YourFolderName";`.
 If you load it in your localhost homepage you also need to change path in your `/index.php` line 2.

 ## For Developers